tradle/cloudpal/README.md

 ### Connectin my devices onto a private network
 You use a local network today behind your home router.
 Cloud PC creates an encrypted distributed network so that devices at different locations, possibly on different cell / WiFi networks will appear to be on one local network.
 Why do I need it, you ask?
 Today we rely on Google and other Big Tech to connect us and sync photos, notes, email etc. bewteen our divices.
 We pay the price of lost privacy for that.
 To rebuild the Internet that does not rely on Big Tech in the center, we need several things.
 Virtual private network is the first step, it will allow apps to connect peer-to-peer, the way Internet was originally built.

-### Device discovery
+### Adding Devices
-How will my devices that run those P2P apps find each other, you might ask?
-How will I add devices to the network, like I do via the central corporate server?
-How do I remove them, when the break, get stolen or just replaced?
+How will my devices find each other, you might ask?
+I need to add devices like I do via the central corporate server.
+Also, how do I remove them, when the break, get stolen or just get replaced?
 Answers are coming.
 Keep reading.

 ### VPN
 Each device on your private network will still talk to the Internet directly, and are more identifiable.
 To give you more privacy, we can route all traffic through your CloudPC.
 Then CloudPC becomes your **Personal VPN**, a VPN with a number of advantages and no downsides.